 Brutish Guard: She's nowhere in the cathedral.
 She's gone.

 Frollo: But how?
 I... [pause] Never mind.
 Get out, you idiot.
 I'll find her.
-I'll find her if I burn down all of Paris!
+I'll find her if I have to burn down all of Paris!

 - The mention of 'strumpets' in "Topsy Turvy".